mwouts/jupytext/README.md

 - edit notebooks in both Jupyter and your favorite IDE, and refactor them
 - extract executable scripts from your notebooks
 - get meaningfull diffs for notebooks under version control, and easily merge contributions
-- edit the same notebook in both Jupyter and Rstudio, for instance if you want to use RStudio's advanced rendering of notebooks to PDF, HTML or [HTML slides](https://rmarkdown.rstudio.com/ioslides_presentation_format.html).
+- edit the same notebook in both Jupyter and Rstudio, and use RStudio's advanced rendering of notebooks to PDF, HTML or [HTML slides](https://rmarkdown.rstudio.com/ioslides_presentation_format.html).

 Scripts and R markdown notebooks only store the source of the notebook, and work in pair with the original `.ipynb` file.
 Jupyter saves notebooks to both the classical `.ipynb` form, and to the text-only representation.
 When a text-only notebook is loaded in Jupyter, inputs are taken there, and outputs are taken from the `.ipynb` file, if present.

 ## Can I have a demo?

 Sure.
 Try our package on [binder](https://mybinder.org/v2/gh/mwouts/nbrmd/master?filepath=demo).
 Notice that every `.py`, `.R` and `.Rmd` file now opens as a Jupyter notebook.
-I suggest you open the matplotlib demo there (`filled_step.py`), run it and save it, close notebook and reopen, to observe persistence of outputs.
+I suggest you open the matplotlib demo there: `filled_step.py`, run it and save it, close notebook and reopen, to observe persistence of outputs.

 The other examples demo how to *edit* the script and reload the notebook (preserving the kernel variables), and how to edit in Jupyter an interactive ioslide presentation.